 Unless you are a musician, you are probably not familiar with

 guitar brands.
-Therefore, it's important for you to be able to
+So you must be able to

-trust the people who help you buy your guitar.
-We've been in
+trust the people who help you buy a guitar.
+We select our guitar